afon/ant-ftpbackup/README.md

 ant-ftpbackup
 =============

-Ant based routine to backup your site via ftp.
+Ant based routine to backup your site via ftp (meaning from ftp to local hdd).
 It's free as a free beer, but will take you several minutes to install.

 Abilities: